Staff Member Profiles

 Siobhan joined the partnership in 2010 after spending 25 years as a Social Work Case Manager, Social Work Supervisor, and a Social Work Project Manager within the Child Welfare system.
 Siobhan brings extensive knowledge and experience in working with children, youth and families.

 Rebecca brings to the partnership a background in social work along with 11 years of experience working with data and research focused on children, youth and families.
 She has worked at the national, state and county-level developing a passion for using data and research to create actionable steps to impact outcomes.
 She is the mother of 2 boys, one in APS and one in preschool.

 Sally comes to the Partnership from a variety of government and nonprofit organizations.
 She is an expert in communications including web development, writing, editing and marketing.
 One of her favorite volunteer experiences was as a Girl Scout leader for 8 years.
 A lifelong Arlington resident and an aficionado of digital media, interactive news and knowledge sharing, Sally is excited to be part of Arlingtonpartnershipforyouth.org and Arlingtonteens.com.

 Michael Swisher Assets Liaison 703-228-1671

-Michael Swisher brings 19 years of experience building Developmental Assets for youth in Arlington.
+Michael Swisher brings 20 years of experience building Developmental Assets for youth in Arlington.
 Fifteen of those were with the Department of Parks & Recreation working specifically with youth at risk and individuals with disabilities.
 He joined the Arlington Partnership for Children, Youth and Families in November 2012 where he uses data to identify where our youth need most support.
 He educates and mobilizes the adults in the community to value, support, and empower our youth.
-A husband of 23 years and father of 2 (high school and elementary school students), he is also an active volunteer, as a soccer coach, in school PTA activities, his church, and more.
+A husband of 24 years and father of 2 (high school and elementary school students), he is also active in the community in school PTA activities, his church, and more.